q-viper/q-viper.github.io/_posts/2020-03-19-unity-has-provided-3-months-of-unity-learning-premium-free-for-all.md

   - unity student partner
 ---
 <!-- wp:paragraph -->
 <p> Due to current global threat of  COVID-19, unity is providing free access to all the contents of Unity Learn platform.
-And as a life long learner, i am writing this article so that it might help others who wants to learn Game Development but don't know where to start.
+And as a life long learner, I am writing this article so that it might help others who wants to learn Game Development but don't know where to start.
 And good news here is, with premium learning we can have lot of awesome assets for free.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":199,"sizeSlug":"large"} -->